-Details of the subsidiaries are as follows:-
+The details of the subsidiaries are as follows:-

-Name of Company • • Country of Incorporation Principal Activities 2013 2012 Johore Tin Factory Sendirian Berhad ("JTFSB") 100 100 Malaysia Manufacturing of various tins, cans and other containers and printing of tin plates Unican Industries Sdn.
+Name of Subsidiary e Equity est (%) Country of Incorporation Principal Activities 2014 2013 Johore Tin Factory Sendirian Berhad ("JTFSB") 100 100 Malaysia Manufacturing of various tins, cans and other containers and printing of tin plates Unican Industries Sdn.
 Bhd.("UISB") 100 100 Malaysia Manufacturing of various tins, cans and other containers Kluang Tin And Can Factory Sdn.
 Bhd.
-100 100 Malaysia Manufacturing of various tins, cans and other containers Able Dairies Sdn.
-Bhd.
-100 100 Malaysia Manufacturing and selling of milk and other related dairy products Able Food Sdn.
-Bhd.
-80 - Malaysia Trading of milk and other related dairy products
+100 100 Malaysia Manufacturing of various tins, cans and other containers